stabilityprotocol/docs/docs/resources/faq.md

 ### Can I deploy and interact with smart contracts on Stability?
 Is it the same as Ethereum?

 Yes.
 Stability is an EVM-based blockchain and most smart contract functionality remains the same.
-There are a few notable differences due to our tokenless model.
+There are a few notable differences due to our feeless model.
 For further detail, view our [What is different on Stability](../developers/what_is_different.md) documentation.

 ### Can I create and deploy my own tokens on the Stability?